samueldnj/samueldnj.github.io/_pages/home.md

 My research is focused on improving ecological sustainability and profitability in multispecies groundfish fisheries.
 Multispecies interactions between high value target species and low value non-target species can constrain profitability, due to restrictive catch limits and non-selective fishing gear.
 I'm interested in how to use novel statistical methods and fishery monitoring data to improve assessment and avoidance techniques, leading to a more sustainable and profitable resource.

 I received my Master's degree also from Simon Fraser University, where I worked with Dr. Marni Mishna in the Department of Mathematics, countings restricted lattice walks in 2 dimensions.

+I'm also available for ecological consulting work, including instructional workshops.
+My experience lies in quantitative analysis of fisheries data, but I'm familiar with and interested in more general marine and terrestrial ecological systems.